Time: 10:30 - 12:30

 What level is the course and do I need any particular skills?

 This course is for speakers whose first language is English and who want to achieve a sound closer to Standard English.
 It is aimed at the strong British regional accent; overseas students whose first language is English; and those who have careless and poorly formed speech.
-Speakers of other languages should enrol on 'English Pronunciation Stage 1'.
+Speakers of other languages should enrol on 'English Pronunciation Stage 1'- call the Drama department for advice.

 In order to get the most from the course you will be able to: